Skip to main content

 But the amazing part of all this is that as soon as you start to put the teaching into practice you will quickly discover you need his grace more than you originally realized.
 The gospel will not be some theoretical truth but something you must keep returning to and relying upon to make any progress in this new way of life.
 The more we pursue our calling, the more we appreciate how much we need Jesus and the depths of his great love for his church.

-Today there are a lot of people hopping around with weak or empty faith.
+Today there are a lot of people hopping around on one foot with weak or empty faith.
 Some agree with the gospel in a kind of theoretical way and are held captive by broken sinful lifestyles.
 Others have vigorously tried by their own efforts to live some version of the Christian life and have ended up in legalistic bondage.
 Each is missing a shoe and needs some careful establishing in the gospel.
 The gospel has two shoes; we need both to run in the freedom of his amazing grace.

 Comments